darkrelics/eidolon-engine/documentation/incremental-design.md

 4. **Process Segment Completion**: Update ActiveSegments record
 5. **Update Story Lists**: Move story IDs between Available/Abandoned/Completed

-#### 3.2.2 No GSIs Required
+#### 3.2.2 Global Secondary Index Usage

-The simplified architecture avoids Global Secondary Indexes by:
+The system uses two critical GSIs for efficient operations:

-- Using direct key lookups where possible
+- **CharacterID-index**: Enables querying all active segments for a character
-- Accepting slightly less efficient queries for admin operations
+- **EndTimeIndex**: Powers the polling system to find segments ready for completion
-- Leveraging existing table structures
+- These indexes are essential for the 30-second polling cycle to remain performant

 ### 3.3 Transaction Design Patterns